govindarajanv/CKA/troubleshooting/application.md

 - service name could be wrong
 - service port could be wrong
-- service might not have endpoints
+- service might not have endpoints (like when no matching pods available)
 - service might have wrong pod selectors
 - connection string or env variables could be wrong
 - pods might be down due to errors